happyjedi/happyjedi.pro/src/about.md

     EMERCOM of Russia, the famous world aircraft manufacturers.
   </p>

-  <p>I'm always improving my skills and interesting in new techonolgies,
+  <p>I'm always improving my skills and interesting in new technologies,
-    for example next target is Elixir</p>
+    for example the next target is Elixir and AngularJS</p>

-   <p><strong> Now I’m looking for a long-term remote work as the full-stack Ruby on
+   <p><strong> Now I’m looking for a long-term remote work as Ruby on
-     Rails developer, looking for interesting projects that would change the world.
+     Rails developer.
+I'm interesting in projects that would change the world.
-     And also I'm interesting in relocation from Russia to Canada, USA, Luxembourg or Switzerland.</strong>
+     And also I'm interesting in relocation from Russia to Switzerland, Canada or Luxembourg.</strong>
    </p>

   <p> Every project is important for me.
 I like solving problems for